iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.5 (152)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 4 reviews"/>
 </p>

+> Why not have a facility on the app to record your jab details?<br> :date: __2021-02-23 20:02:16__

+> This week the app won't open at all.
+Immediately crashes every time.
+I'm on a Pixel 3.
+Was fine previously (apart from the usual meaningless notifications).<br> :date: __2021-02-23 19:35:14__

 > Works fine 99% of the time.
 Previous problems resolved.<br> :date: __2021-02-23 15:29:09__